mirelaminkova/src-component-galaxy/README.md

 If you attach additional networked storage to the workspace, you can set `src_galaxy_storage_path` to a path on that storage volume.
 If your storage is e.g. called "galaxy storage", set the parameter to: `/data/galaxy_storage/datadir`.
 In theory, this should allow you to re-use datasets, tools, etc. from previous Galaxy workspaces.

+### Bootstrapping

+The `src_galaxy_bootstrap` parameter determines whether the Galaxy instance should be bootstrapped: that is, whether various tools, workflows, and datamanagers should be installed.
+These can be installed from various sources:

+* a git repo containing `.yml` files descibing which tools to install, and `.ga` workflows files
+  * example repo here
+  * put tool files in the `tools` subdirectory (as defined by the `_galaxy_custom_repo_tool_location` internal variable).
+  * put workflow files in the `workflows` subdirectory (as defined by the `_galaxy_custom_repo_workflow_location` internal variable).
+  * use `src_galaxy_custom_repo` and `src_galaxy_custom_repo_branch` to define your repository.
+* any number of `.yml` tool files found in this repository
+  * use `src_galaxy_tool_files` to provide these.
+For instance, you may set this parameter to `tools/ibridges.yml,tools/foo.yml` to install the tools defined in those locations.
+  * see [here](tools/ibridges.yml) for an example
+* any number of `.ga` workflow files found in this repository
+  * use `src_galaxy_workflow_files` to provide these.
+For instance, you may set this parameter to `tools/bar.ga` to install that workflow.

+By customizing the `src_galaxy_custom_repo`, `src_galaxy_tool_files` and `src_galaxy_workflow_files` parameters, you can thus create different 'flavours' for your Galaxy Catalog Item that each contain different tools and workflows out of the box.

+__Note__: workflow files installed using the bootstrapping procedure will be installed as `public` workflows available to all users on the Galaxy instance!
+You can find these under `Data > Workflows` in Galaxy's main menu.

+### Bootstrapping: how does it work?

+If boostrapping is enabled, this Ansible playbook will:

+1. Configure Galaxy to use a bootstrapping API key in `galaxy.conf`.
+1. Restart Galaxy.

+...and then invoke the [ansible-galaxy-tools role](https://github.com/UtrechtUniversity/ansible-galaxy-tools/) to do the following:

+1. Use the bootstrapping API key to import tools.
+1. Use the bootstrapping API key to create an admin user.
+  * Use an API key belonging to the admin user to import workflows.

+If needed Galaxy, is restarted.
+Finally, the playbook will __always__ remove the bootstrapping API key.

+## Maintenance

+You can stop/restart Galaxy using systemctl, e.g.: `<sudo> systemctl restart galaxy.target`.
+Use e.g. `<sudo> galaxyctl follow` to follow the logs of all Galaxy services.